UPDATE APRIL 15, 2026: KANSAS law banned 7-OH. Kratom ban likely to pass as governor unlikely to veto

 TENNESSEE

-Companion bills entitled “Matthew Davenport’s Law”, SB1655 and HB1647, have been introduced this year to make the manufacture, sale, and possession of kratom a felony.
-Matthew Davenport died in 2024 in what his mother described as a “lethal interaction” between unspecified kratom products and unspecified prescription drugs.
+Four bills entitled “Matthew Davenport’s Law”: SB1655, SB1656, HB1647, and HB1649, have been introduced this year to make the manufacture, sale, and possession of kratom a felony.
+Matthew Davenport died in 2024 in what his mother initially described as a “lethal interaction” between unspecified kratom products and unspecified prescription drugs.
+It was later found that Davenport had 3000 ng/ml of diphenhydramine (Benedryl) in his system, enough to cause a toxic fatal overdose on its own.
+The amount of mitragynine found was high but not considered lethal.
+No campaign to sue the manufacturers and vendors of Benedryl or criminalize its consumers has occurred in Tennessee or nationally.

 In 2013, Tennessee passed legislation making it unlawful to manufacture, sell, or possess products containing synthetic mitragynine or 7-OH.
 Because that language was broad, many users and vendors initially believed that natural kratom itself was outlawed.